-Playboy: What’s a good example?
+DS: What’s a good example?

 Bezos: There are several examples, but I’ll decline to mention them.

-Playboy: Besides e-commerce, in what other ways will people make money on the Net?
+DS: Besides e-commerce, in what other ways will people make money on the Net?
 Will subscription sites work?
 Advertising?

 Bezos: All of those models will work to one degree or another and probably some new models that haven’t yet been figured out.
 Everything is going to work, but the question is how much.
 Subscriptions haven’t worked well yet, though there are a few exceptions, including the Wall Street Journal.
 Long term, however, there will be subscriptions to valuable content.
 Advertising won’t completely pay the bills, so customers will pay for certain types of content.

-Playboy: Thus far, Microsoft’s Slate magazine is a famous failure.
+DS: Thus far, Microsoft’s Slate magazine is a famous failure.

 Bezos: People are used to paying for content in physical form.
 Psychologically they’re not used to paying for it in electronic form.
 Though it’s irrational, I expect my content on the web to be free.
 But look at TV.
 People certainly thought it should be free, but now people don’t think about paying for premium content such as HBO.
 It took some time before people were willing to do that and it will take some time on the web.
 Also, content providers haven’t done a great job transporting their content into a form that is highly usable online.
 There’s a lot of free stuff, so the information you provide has to be ten times better.
 It can’t be 50 percent better.
 It has to be a lot better.
 The companies that have been successful charging for content online have content that just isn’t available off-line.
 Also, the display technology isn’t as good.
 I’d much rather read The Wall Street Journal on paper.
 It’s easier on my eyes, it’s portable and I can sit back and drink a cup of coffee while I’m reading.
 On the other hand, when you’re traveling, it might be easier to read the Journal online.

-Playboy: Does this mean you disagree with those who say print is dead?
+DS: Does this mean you disagree with those who say print is dead?

 Bezos: It’s not a question of if, it’s when.
 Paper will go away eventually, but it will take a lot longer.
 It goes back to display technology.
 It has a long way to go.
 For instance, I read magazines when I’m on the StairMaster.
 It’s still a lot easier to read them in paper form.
 When they make something flexible that you can roll up and stuff in your back pocket and the screen is better than paper, I’ll use it.

-Playboy: Will computers become unessential for web surfing?
+DS: Will computers become unessential for web surfing?

 Bezos: They already are in some ways—with PDAs, for instance.
 It’s really semantics.
 It depends on your definition of a computer.
 PDAs are a type of computer.
 Cell phones that can connect to the web are a type of computer.
 But I think there will be everything, including general purpose machines like the computers on our desktops.
 There also will be web tablets.
 You might have two or three that are full-time Internet access devices.
 Instead of calling for movie times on the phone, you’ll immediately check the movie times on an instant-on web pad.

-Playboy: Will books be downloaded instead of delivered in their paper form?
+DS: Will books be downloaded instead of delivered in their paper form?

 Bezos: Not immediately but eventually.
 The generation of electronic books available today is not the generation that’s going to work.
 In fact, it’s probably the generation before the generation before the generation.
 It’s just a question of when.
 There are two things holding it back, both quite rational.
 One is fear of piracy on the part of the publishers, and the other is the display quality.
 Paper is a great display device.
 It’s high resolution, high contrast.
 It doesn’t require batteries and is highly portable.
 You can write on it.
 It has these great features, and computer displays are not there.

-Playboy: What other technologies are coming?
+DS: What other technologies are coming?

 Bezos: Everything you can imagine is going to happen to one degree or another.
 Whatever comes along—more sophisticated techniques for personalizing the site, agents to help do the shopping for you at more sophisticated levels—will be used if they have value for customers.
 When I meet somebody new, my first question is, “How can we make the experience better for you?”
 It takes a significant amount of effort to get people to say negative things in person; they want to be polite.
 But I’ve learned how to get people to tell the truth.
 Still, the best way to get people to tell you the truth is to solicit their input by e-mail.
 E-mail turns off the politeness gene in the human being.

-Playboy: Because it’s anonymous?
+DS: Because it’s anonymous?

 Bezos: Even if it’s not anonymous.
 I’ve found that people can be more rude in e-mail than in regular mail.
 In a letter they can be rude, but a letter is a little more formal.
 You edit yourself and say, “Do I really want to be that nasty?”
 But you pound out e-mail and send it off.
 I am convinced that we have received more honest feedback from customers in four years than probably any other company has received in 20 years.

-Playboy: Can you give us an example of the feedback?
+DS: Can you give us an example of the feedback?

 Bezos: Two or three years ago, I got a message from an 80-year-old woman.
 She said, “I love your service, but I have to wait for my son to come over to open the packages.”
 We used to use a material that was very strong to protect the books, but opening the packages was like breaking into a bank vault.
 We set about figuring out a way to have the packages arrive securely while ensuring that a mortal could open them without using a jackhammer.

-Playboy: Was “one click” a response to a customer?
+DS: Was “one click” a response to a customer?

 Bezos: No. That one was planned.
 Our number one goal is to be the earth’s most customer-centered company.
 The traditional meaning is what you would expect: listening to your customers, figuring out what they want and giving it to them.
 We do that, I hope.
 But the next step is to innovate on their behalf.
 It’s not their job to tell you what they need.
 After that comes finding a way to serve customers that is specific to the Internet.
 Increasingly, we will put each customer in the center of his or her own universe.
 In personalizing, we are two percent of where we will be ten years from now.

-Playboy: What will be different?
+DS: What will be different?